liseda-lab/TKGE-icu-readmission/TKGConstructions/README.md

 | MergedRelations.txt | MergedRelations.txt | PR.txt| PR.txt|
 | MergedTrainNoTime.txt| MergedtrainRef.txt | PT.txt| PREFT.txt|

 There are the files used to train the embeddings.
+The file name may need to change based on the embedding specific requirements; node files are entity2id.txt, realtions files are entity2id.txt and train files are train2id.txt.